huggle/huggle3-qt-lx/README.md

 get a developer access to directly push if they need it.
 If you want to join the Huggle developer team, please see <https://meta.wikimedia.org/wiki/Huggle/Members> and insert yourself.

-This repository is running CI using travis, if you want to change anything which doesn't require sanity check, like documentation or comments, please append [ci skip] to your message.
+This repository is running CI using travis.
+If you want to change anything which doesn't require a sanity check, like documentation or comments, please append [ci skip] to your message.

 Reporting bugs